 The concept was inspired by a very personal history of the artist and became a pretext to tell the stories of an extraordinary generation of women.
 A series of large format portraits which disappeared, presented so called “Polish Mothers” who had been affected by the trauma of war and totalitarianism.
 Thanks to a special printing technique, the women’s portraits after some time were barely visible, just as their images fade in our memories.
 Kowalewski while working on the series “Strength and Beauty” conduced an artistic dialogue with the well-known Israeli artist Dan Reisinger.

 In 2017 Paweł Kowalewski had his own solo exhibition in the prestigious Jerke Museum, the first foreign institution in Germany which is mainly dedicated to Polish avant-garde art.
-The “Zeitgeist” project was made up of sculptures and the best-known paintings from the 1980s, amongst others “Ja zastrzelony przez Indian/Me, shot by the Indians”.
-As a part of the exhibition, at the same time in St Peter’s church in Recklinghausen, Kowalewski’s large format works were exhibited, so the Psalms of David, which even today have retained their universal character, as they deal with issues related to how to shape individual autonomy when faced with higher powers.
+The “Zeitgeist” project was made up of sculptures and the best-known paintings from the 1980s, amongst others “Ja zastrzelony przez Indian/I, Shot by the Indians”.
+As a part of the exhibition, at the same time in St. Peter’s Church in Recklinghausen, Kowalewski’s large format works were exhibited, so the Psalms of David, which even today have retained their universal character, as they deal with issues related to how to shape individual autonomy when faced with higher powers.

 Collections and Exhibitions